floripaserver/laravel-modules/README.md

 - `modules` - Used for save the generated modules.
 - `assets` - Used for save the modules's assets from each modules.
 - `migration` - Used for save the modules's migrations if you publish the modules's migrations.
+- `seed` - Used for save the modules's seeds if you publish the modules's seeds.
 - `generator` - Used for generate modules folders.
 - `scan` - Used for allow to scan other folders.
 - `enabled` - If `true`, the package will scan other paths.
 By default the value is `false`